Lynn Burnes Art

 Several years ago and quite by accident I painted a series of arcs that seemed to represent something.
 These shapes and forms continued to emerge as elemental forces in my compositions.
 To me, they appeared to be doors, openings, caves, portals, gaps, holes, and maybe even vortexes.

 I believe that our minds work as complex data and image processors, with our eyes taking in all that is around us on a daily basis.
 Our eyes send these images to the brain which stores them for a length of time, depending on their importance to us.
 (And, as we know, some images can never be erased from the mind.)
-I think the images we allow into our minds may come out later in another form, and for some of us, in art.
+I think the images we allow into our minds may come out later in another form, and for some of us, in art, perhaps in a sort of alchemy.

 We are all part of a universe that is more enormous than anything we can comprehend.
 Many of us have asked ourselves at one time or another, “What is our place in the universe?
 Why are we here?”